C0D3O/sol-audit-helper/README.md

 ## Extension Settings

-Press f1 and find the sol-paths-helper command to activate the extension
+Press F1, find the sol-paths-helper command and run it to activate the extension

 ## Known Issues